Raku/doc/CONTRIBUTING.md

 `term`.
 If you wish to hide a heading from any index prefix it with the empty comment `Z<>`.

+## Running tests

+Any contributions should pass the `make test` target.
+This insures basic integrity of the documentation, and is run automatically by a corresponding travis build.
+Even edits made via the github editor should pass this test.

+The repo should also pass `make xtest` most of the time - this includes tests about whitespace and spelling that might be difficult to get right on an initial commit, and shouldn't be considered to break the build.
+If you're contributing a patch or pull request, please make sure this passes.

 ## Testing examples

 To export examples from all .pod6-files use `make extract-examples`.
 To run